watsonpaul80/tipping_monster/Docs/monster_overview.md

 ## ⚙️ SCRIPT EXPLANATIONS

-* `core/train_model_v6.py`: Trains an XGBoost classifier using features like rating, class, form, trainer, jockey, etc.
+* `train_model_v7.py`: Default training script using XGBoost with rating, class, form, trainer, jockey, etc.
 * `train_place_model.py`: Predicts whether a runner finishes in the top 3 using the same feature set.
 * `python -m core.run_inference_and_select_top1`: Uses the model to predict a winner per race with confidence scores.
 Run it from the repo root (or add the repo root to `PYTHONPATH`) so it can locate the `core` package.
 * `core/merge_odds_into_tips.py`: Adds price info to each runner in the tip file.